Special Interest Groups

 Eastern Europe is a region with a rich and complex history and diverse ethnic groups.
 Its frequent border changes, language barriers, and influences from several powerful empires can lead to challenges when researching family history.
 If you are researching people from the Baltics to Balkans come join this exciting new SIG.

-This SIG meets quarterly (Feb, May, Aug, Nov) on the 4th Thursday of the month at 7:00PM Pacific, 10:00PM Eastern.
+This SIG meets quarterly (Feb, May, Aug, Nov) on the 4th Thursday of the month at 7:00PM Pacific.
 This meeting is hybrid.
 Please feel free to either join via Zoom or meet us in-person at the SGS library.

-For more information or to express interest in this SIG, email the EESIG leader.
+For more information or to express interest in this SIG, contact the EESIG leader.

-Register for Zoom on the on the SGS calendar entries for this SIG.
+Register for Zoom on the on the SGS calendar.

 German SIG